giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

        \phi_1(s) + \phi_2(s) & s \in S_1, s \in S_2. \\
        \end{cases}

-.. _persistence diagram:
+.. _persistence_diagram:

 Persistence diagram
 -------------------

-A *persistence diagram* is a of points in
+A *persistence diagram* is a multiset of points in

 .. math:: \mathbb R \times \big( \mathbb{R} \cup \{+\infty\} \big).

-Given a its associated persistence diagram is determined by the following condition: for each pair :math:`s,t` the number counted with multiplicity of points :math:`(b,d)` in the multiset, satisfying :math:`b \leq s \leq t < d` is equal to the rank of :math:`f_{st.}`
+Given a persistence module, its associated persistence diagram is determined by the following condition: for each pair :math:`s,t` the number counted with multiplicity of points :math:`(b,d)` in the multiset, satisfying :math:`b \leq s \leq t < d` is equal to the rank of :math:`f_{st.}`

 A well known result establishes that there exists an isomorphism between two persistence module if and only if their persistence diagrams are equal.

-.. _wasserstein and bottleneck distance:
+.. _wasserstein_and_bottleneck_distance:

 Wasserstein and bottleneck distance
 -----------------------------------